Learn how to set up a happy and healthy sleep schedule for a 6-month-old

 Do the same thing every night, at the same time every night and establish this as your sleep routine to encourage better sleep for longer stretches of time.

 Adding in a sleep cue like the Dreamland Baby Weighted sleep sack can be important in signaling it’s time to catch some zzz’s.
-The gentle weight helps to increase melatonin and soothe your baby right off to dreamland.
 It’s available in a variety of colors from sage green to palm leaf to Shibori sky, makes a great gift and/or addition to any baby registry!

 What time should a 6-month-old go to bed?